alok/notational-fzf-vim/README.md

 You can shorten pathnames by setting `g:nv_use_short_pathnames = 1`.

 You can toggle displaying the preview window by pressing `alt-p`.
 This is handy on smaller screens.
-If yourself don't want to show the window by default, set `g:nv_show_preview = 0`.
+If yourself don't want to show the preview by default, set `g:nv_show_preview = 0`.

 ``` {.vim}